THE TRAVEL TRYOUT SCHEDULE IS NOW POSTED ON THE BEL AIR TRAVEL BASEBALL WEBSITE, PLEASE CLICK THE LINK ABOVE FOR MORE INFORMATION

 CODE OF CONDUCT - All coaches, players, parents, umpires and spectators are expected to become familiar with and honor our Program’s Code of Conduct posted on the website.

-TRAVEL TEAMS - The Bel Air Baseball Program has travel teams that play in various leagues in the Harford County and Baltimore metropolitan areas up to age 19.
+TRAVEL TEAMS - Please click on the Travel Baseball link near the top of the page for more info and a tryout schedule.
+The Bel Air Baseball Program has travel teams that play in various leagues in the Harford County and Baltimore metropolitan areas up to age 19.
 In-house play is optional for travel players from the 13-19 age groups.
 Travel players thru age 12 are also required to play on an in-house team.
-Travel registration for ages 13-19 is $80 - players should use the Travel/Metro 90' registration link.
+Travel registration for ages 13-19 is $85 - players should use the Travel/Metro 90' registration link.
 This is not refundable if a player is not selected for a travel team, but is transferable to in-house registration costs.
 Travel baseball is a self-funded program (i.e. players cover the costs of league fees, uniforms, equipment, umpires, etc.).
-Players Fees can range from $300 to $1000 per player in addition to the program registration fee depending upon the team, league, tournaments, etc. Players can raise a portion of these fees thru fundraising.
+Players Fees can range from $300 to $600 per player in addition to the program registration fee depending upon the team, league, tournaments, etc. Players can raise a portion of these fees thru fundraising.
 Travel baseball is a more competitive experience than the in-house program and only the most proficient players are selected.
 To try out for a Bel Air Baseball Travel Team all players must register with the program.
 Players interested in trying out for a travel team should sign up at the earliest registration.
 Travel Team tryouts will begin February 1st.
-Additional information on travel baseball can be found at www.belairrec-baseball.org .
+For more information and a tryout schedule please click on the Travel Baseball link at the top of the page.

 ADDITIONAL INFORMATION - For additional information contact the Bel Air Baseball Program chairperson via email at